KDE/websites-docs-plasma-mobile-org/Introduction.rst

 -  The Angelfish web browser, based on QtWebEngine/Chromium, with full touch support including pinch-to-zoom
 -  The vvave music player
--  The Discover software center (Playing the role of an "app store" in this context)
+-  The Discover software center (playing the role of an "app store" in this context)
 -  Marble Maps
--  The Index file manager (From the Maui Project but designed for both Android and Plasma Mobile)
+-  The Index file manager (from the Maui Project but designed for both Android and Plasma Mobile)
 -  A simple camera application
 -  Peruse, a comic book reader